-We will reach out to you in a letter or by email to let you know we are exchanging the meters in your area.
+We will reach out to you in a letter to let you know we are exchanging the meters in your area.

-You will receive a call from us within a week of your scheduled replacement date - as long as we have your telephone number.
+You will receive a postcard from us within a week of your scheduled replacement date.

 If you would prefer to schedule this exchange at a convenient time, please give us a call.
 Use the chart below to find the phone number for your area.

 We will come to your door and let you know we are going to begin the meter exchange.

 When the exchange is safely completed we will turn your gas back on and relight the pilot lights of your gas appliances.